gameboycameraman/invading_invaders/documentations/setup.md

 **Dasm ( II )**

-Into your terminal type: 'brew install dasm'
+Into your terminal type: `brew install dasm`

 Dasm allows you to reassemble the code into a .bin file, ready to be played on an emulator.